modphysnobel/modphysnobel.github.io/docs/vol-III/vol-III-chap-11-sect-3.md

 ## 11.3.
 Phases in a learning and research process.

-In this section we describe Geim´s NOBEL LECTURE *Random Walk to Graphene*: MLA FORMAT
+In this section we describe Geim´s Nobel Lecture *Random Walk to Graphene*: MLA style: Andre Geim – Nobel Lecture.
+NobelPrize.org.
+Nobel Prize Outreach AB 2023.
+Sun.
+28 May 2023.https://www.nobelprize.org/prizes/physics/2010/geim/lecture/

 We analyze this Lecture as a learning and research process that involves two structural phases: